libktx/ktx/assets/README.md

 // Delegate field:
 class Test(assetManager: AssetManager) {
-  val texture by assetManager.loadOnDemand<Texture>("test.png")
+  val texture: Texture by assetManager.loadOnDemand("test.png")
-  // Type of texture property is Texture.
-It will be loaded on first `texture` access.
+  // Asset will be loaded on first `texture` access.
 }
 ```
 - `AssetManager.unloadSafely` is a utility method that attempts to unload an asset from the `AssetManager`.
 Contrary to